For Brokers

 • Higher limits available case-by-case for qualified risks.

-• Pricing runs on our own risk models, rated to the insured's scheduled systems and exposure.
+• Pricing runs on our own risk models, rated based on the insured's characteristics and generative AI deployments.

 • Governing law is New York.